Youth Opera Program

 Medical Release Form

 For your child’s safety, a parent or guardian will need to sign and have notarized our Medical Release Form prior to your singer's first rehearsal.
-This form is confidential and will only be shared with medical personnel in the case of emergency.
-There will be a Notary Public at the first few rehearsals to help complete this paperwork.
+There will be a notary at the first few rehearsals to help complete this paperwork.

 Future Dates